 Updating your theme actually means installing a brand new copy of the newest version of the theme.

-This should be done at minimum once per year because our themes are updated to keep date with current versions of WordPress + Genesis + Plugins, and best practices.
+In reality, this is a lot of work if you’ve made customizations.
+In the worst case scenario, you should update at minimum once per year, because our themes are updated to keep date with current versions of WordPress + Genesis + Plugins, and best practices.

 Older versions lack updates, which is typically what causes issues.
 We do not offer support for theme versions over 1 year old.